skirino/croma/README.md

         - Tries to convert a given value to a value that belongs to this type.
           Useful e.g. when converting a JSON-parsed value into an Elixir value.
     - `default() :: t`
-        - Default value of the module.
+        - Default value of the type.
 Used as default values of struct fields.

-  `@type t` is mandatory as it's the raison d'etre of a type module, but the others can be omitted if you don't use specific features of croma.
+  `@type t` and `valid?/1` are mandatory as they are the raison d'etre of a type module, but the others can be omitted.
   And of course you can define any other functions in your type modules as you like.
 - You can always define your type modules by directly implementing above functions.
   For simple type modules croma prepares some helpers for you: